b-src/b-py/README.md

  $ cruft diff
 ```

+## Troubleshooting

+`manifest unknown` error when running `$ make docker_build`:

+the base docker image is set to use debian bookworm, which is only available for very recent python versions (>=3.11.5?) at the time I'm writing this. depending on the age of the python version you are using you may have to set the base image to use debian bullseye or buster instead of bookworm.

 ## Contributing

 this template represents the way I like to develop. changes will only be merged in if they align with my workflow and support my existing projects that rely on this template.